THOM DUMA FINE JEWELERS

 One day, the store got really busy.
 To cope with the unexpected influx of customers, Sachs called Thom, Sr. out to the sales floor to do whatever he could to provide a measure of service.
 And while he'd been called out just to keep customers occupied until a "real" salesperson could take care of them, Thom, Sr. proceeded to make his first sale.

 Impressed with his easygoing manner, charming affability, and utter self-confidence, Sachs started bringing Thom, Sr. out to the sales floor more and more—until eventually he was out front selling, more often than he was in the back repairing watches.
-This marked yet another significant turn of events in Thom Sr.'s life, one that directly led to the establishment of the Thom Duma Fine Jewelry store we know today.
+This marked yet another significant turn of events in Thom Sr.'s life, one that directly led to the establishment of the Thom Duma Fine Jewelers store we know today.

 A full-time jewelry salesman now at Sachs', Thom, Sr. set out to learn all he could about the business.
 One of Thom, Sr.'s most admirable qualities is that when he sets his mind to do something—just as he did that fateful day in Mississippi when he decided to become a watchmaker—throughout his life, he has continually strived to become the best he possibly can at his chosen endeavor.